pelias/documentation/installing.md

 ### Run the importers

-Now that the schema is set up, you're ready to begin importing data!
+Now that the schema is set up, you're ready to begin importing data.

 Our [goal](https://github.com/pelias/pelias/issues/255) is that eventually you'll be able to run all the importers with simply `cd $importer_directory; npm start`.
-We are now really close, and all but one importer follows this pattern!

 That importer is the [Geonames](https://github.com/pelias/geonames/) importer, please see its README file for the most up to date instructions.
-By the way, we'd love to see a pull request to allow it to read configuration from `pelias.json` like the other impoters.

 Depending on how much data you've imported, now may be a good time to grab a coffee.
 Without admin lookup, the fastest speeds you'll see are around 10,000 records per second.
 With admin lookup,